digitalsadhu/loopback-component-jsonapi/README.md

 ## Sample Project
 We have created a sample project using [EmberJS](http://emberjs.com), [Loopback](http://loopback.io) and this compoment.
 It's called [emberloop](https://github.com/tsteuwer/emberloop).

+## Helping out
+We are VERY interested in help.
+See the [issue tracker](https://github.com/digitalsadhu/loopback-component-jsonapi/issues)

 ## Usage
 In your loopback project: